In this article

 Are credit card rewards worth it?

-Whether credit card rewards are worth it depends on your spending habits and how you use the rewards.
-If you pay off your balance in full every month and can use the rewards without incurring fees or carrying a balance that accrues interest, then credit card rewards can be a valuable perk.
+If you pay off your card's full balance every month, and you maximize your rewards points, then credit card rewards are worth it.
 However, if you find yourself spending more just to earn rewards or carrying a balance that leads to interest charges, the cost may outweigh the benefits of the rewards.

 Keep your eye on the prize, not the points

-With our platform, every expense is automatically accounted for, matched to its receipt, and logged in your general ledger—simplifying accounting for your cashback rewards.
+With Ramp, every expense is automatically accounted for, matched to its receipt, and logged in your general ledger—simplifying accounting for your cashback rewards.

 Error Message